dimitri/tapoueh.org/content/post/2026/11/search-cycle-recursive-cte.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-`WITH RECURSIVE` is one of SQL's most powerful features and one of its least understood.
-PostgreSQL 14 added two standard sub-clauses — `SEARCH` and `CYCLE` — that handle the two most common headaches with recursive queries: controlling traversal order and detecting infinite loops.
-Both replace boilerplate that recursive queries have carried for decades.
+Walk the Loire basin upstream from the sea: start at the river's mouth, find everything that flows into it, then everything that flows into those reaches, and so on. `WITH RECURSIVE` handles the iteration.
+PostgreSQL 14 added `SEARCH` to control whether it goes depth-first or breadth-first, and `CYCLE` to stop it when it loops back — two pieces of boilerplate that recursive queries have carried manually for decades.

 <!--more-->
 <!--toc-->